 The ESC’s research also found that landlords and tenants are confused about their responsibilities whereby three in ten landlords and two-fifths of renters do not know who is responsible for electrical safety in their rented properties (29% and 40% respectively).

-By law, landlords must ensure electrical installations and wiring are maintained in a safe condition throughout the tenancy6.
+By law, landlords must ensure electrical installations and wiring are maintained in a safe condition throughout the tenancy.
 Tenants should feel obliged to flag electrical problems as soon as they appear, as well as maintain any electrical items they bring into the house.
-The consequences for not understanding obligations can be serious.
+The consequences of not understanding obligations can be serious.
 If a landlord is found to be negligent over electrical safety it can lead to prosecution, with a fine of up to £5,000 on each count, or even imprisonment.
 This may come as a shock to the 38% of landlords who don’t believe there are any penalties for failing to maintain safety.

-In response to the statistics, the ESC has produced a simple guide for landlords outlining how to ensure the electrical safety of a property, available free at: www.esc.org.uk.
+In response to the statistics, the ESC has produced a simple guide for landlords outlining how to ensure the electrical safety of a property, available free at www.esc.org.uk

 One of the key recommendations is that landlords should download the ESC’s free Home Electrical Safety Checks Smartphone app, which allows anyone to do a quick visual check to ensure a property is electrically safe.
 The app highlights potential dangers in each room and explains how to resolve simple problems or where they should be flagged to an electrician.
 The app can also be used by tenants to flag issues to landlords with confidence.
-Whilst no legislation exists for tenants relating to electrical safety, if they are complacent to the issues it could result in a serious injury or death.
+Whilst no legislation exists for tenants relating to electrical safety if they are complacent to the issues it could result in a serious injury or death.

 Anneke Rousseau, Head of Communications at ESC, said: “It is important that all landlords understand their obligations and ensure the safety of their tenants.
 Part of the confusion may arise from the fact that landlords are legally responsible for an annual gas safety check but it is not a legal requirement for electrical safety.
 And so we are encouraging landlords and tenants to start talking more openly with each other about this vital safety issue.”